Here are a few travel trips for your

 Other Chile Travel Tips

-It is possible to buy a SIM card for your phone, rent or borrow a SIM card and/or hire a phone at the Santiago international airport on the 3rd floor.
-They only charge you for calls made (not for any received) with call costs being very reasonable ($400/min for local and national calls).
-See the
+If you don’t have a generous international data plan for your mobile/cell phone, it is possible to buy a SIM card for your phone, rent or borrow a SIM card and/or rent a phone at the Santiago international airport on the 3rd floor.

 Electricity and Electrical Plugs

-Chile uses 220 volts so travellers with 100 volt devices will need a voltage convertor.
+Chile uses 220 volts so those with 100 volt devices will need a voltage convertor.
 The electrical plug configuration is that of two round pins, akin to that of European plugs.

 Time Zone